RULES GOVERNING SLIP ASSIGNMENT AND USE AT CSCIA PIERS

 - No boat shall be moored in a slip other than the specific boat identified on the Contract for more than one (1) day without prior request to, and approval from, the Piers Committee.
 Slips may be swapped on a temporary basis by Lessees only with the affirmative written notice to, and consent of, the Piers Committee.
 Both slips must be used by the respective lessees after the exchange.
 Violation will be cause for cancellation of the Contract.

 - Property owners or resident tenants currently holding slip Contracts receive first priority in the re-assignment of slips which become available each year; but only after receipt of their written request for consideration.
+A Move List is maintained for the purpose of tracking and responding to these requests.
 CSCIA is under no obligation to advise anyone of specific openings which occur.
-CSCIA will not permanently assign a slip, which in its sole discretion it deems more than adequate for the boat described in the Contract.
-CSCIA may in its sole discretion temporarily assign to a Lessee a slip, which CSCIA considers more than adequate for the boat described in the Contract.
-However, CSCIA may reassign such a temporarily assigned boat at any time to another slip, which in its sole discretion it has identified as adequate for the boat described in the Contract.
-Each Lessee agrees to move his boat when requested to do so by the Piers Committee.
+CSCIA will not permanently assign a slip which in its sole discretion it deems more than adequate for the boat described in the Contract.
+CSCIA may in its sole discretion temporarily assign to a Lessee a slip which CSCIA considers more than adequate for the boat described in the Contract.
+However, CSCIA may reassign such a temporarily assigned boat at any time to another slip which in its sole discretion it has identified as adequate for the boat described in the Contract.
+Each Lessee agrees to move his boat when requested to do so by the Pier Committee.

 - A property owner, the tenant of a property owner, and a resident of the household of either may, in total, lease only one (1) slip until such a time as everyone on the waiting list has been accommodated, and no waiting list exists.
 The boat in the slip must be the property of, and titled to, the individual renting the slip.
 The Contract and “Certification of Ownership” both must so indicate.
 If a boat is jointly owned, all those with an ownership interest must sign the Contract and agree to be jointly and severally liable for all obligations thereunto.

-- Failure to return the “Slip Rental Contract” to the CSCIA promptly and completely filled out with all fees by March 31 or thirty (30) days after receipt may result in reassignment of Contract to another property owner.
+- Failure to return the “Slip Rental Contract” to the CSCIA promptly and completely filled out with all fees by April 1 (or thirty (30) days after receipt if the contract is not part of the annual contract mailing) may result in reassignment of Contract to another property owner.
 CSCIA accepts no responsibility to call, write, or otherwise pursue completion and return of Contracts by the property owner.

-- CSCIA Piers may NOT be used for any commercial purposes.
+- CSCIA Piers may NOT be used for commercial purposes.

 - The Piers are to be clear of any obstructions.
 No cleats on horizontal surfaces, all dock lines and electrical cords are to be run under finger piers.